 Finally, you need bags or boxes for the guests to fill with the candy.
 I have seen both paper bags and small take-out cartons used.
 These are the perfect size at 3.75" x 2.5" x 5.75".
 You don’t want containers that are too large or again, you will run out of candy too quickly.
 The custom labels and bows come with them too!

-Here's another idea for your candy buffet.. if you can make address labels, you can make these personalized mini candy bars.. so cute and super easy.. see how to make these personalized candy bars here.
+Here's another easy idea to add to your display of candy .. if you can make address labels, you can make these personalized mini candy bars.. so cute and super easy.. see how to make these personalized candy bars here.

 One final piece of advice.. make sure your venue will set this up for you (without an additional cost).
 Go over exactly how you want it displayed.. size of table, table linen color, place in the room, will their staff replenish the containers, when and to whom you will drop off the supplies.
 If they do not want to do it.. ask a couple of your close friends if they will go to the venue that morning and set it up for you!